mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

 This would have three query parameters: "q=ice", "order=released", and "dir=asc".
 Note that the `=` and `&` characters are not escaped in the query parameters.

 That's pretty much all there is to HTTP requests.
-Lert's try sending a `HTTP` request to `eblog.fly.dev` using TCP.
+Let's try sending a `HTTP` request to `eblog.fly.dev` using TCP.
 The following complete program, `sendreq`, sends a HTTP request to a server at a given host, port, and path, and prints the response to stdout.

 ```go
 // sendreq sends a request to the specified host, port, and path, and prints the response to stdout.